REZ3LIET/Pose_Estimations/README.md

 ### Usage

-## Face_Estimation
+## Face_Tracking
 This contins the module [face_tracking_module.py](./Face_Estimation/Codes/face_tracking_module.py) which can be used to detect and track the face by drawing a bounding box around it.
-To detect faces at close range set.
+To detect faces at farther range set model type to 1.

+### Usage

+## Face_Mesh_Detection
+This contins the module [face_mesh_detection_module.py](./Face_Estimation/Codes/face_mesh_detection_module.py) which can be used to detect and track the face by drawing a mesh on it around it.
+Max 2 faces can be detected.

 ### Usage